- Emanuele Casabona

 Anyone wishing to stay in Costa Rica for more than 90 days will need to look into how to apply for a temporary residence permit or become a permanent resident.
 If you do not have a Costa Rican relative, you may find it difficult to secure permanent residency right away.
 Instead, most expats must live in the country on a temporary permit for at least three years before they can apply for permanent status.

-There are many different temporary residents permits, including ones for senior and retirees, investors, and even some that allow foreigners to take up employment for a select period of time.
+There are many different temporary residents permits, including ones for seniors and retirees, investors, and even some that allow foreigners to take up employment for a select period of time.

 Keep reading to find out how you can make the land of sloths and volcanoes your new home.

-There are four main types of temporary residency visas expats can apply for in Costa Rica.
-These visas do not allow foreigners to take up employment of any kind in the country.
+There are several types of temporary residence permits that expats can apply for in Costa Rica.
+Some of these permits allow certain forms of employment, such as working for a specific employer or managing your own business, while others do not allow any paid work.
 Money made from self-employed work will not count towards any of the required incomes.

 For more about how to work in Costa Rica, see our sections on Work or Self-Employment visas above, as well as our page on Working in Costa Rica.